Tasarinan/calendar-app/README.md

-This is a project that I am making while learning Electron and ReactJS
+This is a project that I am making while learning Electron, ReactJS and Redux.